At the BST, quality and environment are of strategic importance for our organisation, as set out in our Quality and Environment Policy.

 For this reason, in 1999 we certified our quality management system for the first time according to standard ISO 9002:1994.
-In 2003, we adapted our management system to standard ISO 9001:2000, and in 2009 we again revised it to conform to the latest version, ISO 9001:2008.
+In 2003, we adapted our management system to standard ISO 9001:2000, and in 2009 to standard ISO 9001:2008 and in 2017 to standard ISO 9001:2015.

 In the years since receiving our first certification, quality has increasingly permeated each of our organisation's processes and work centres.
 This is reflected in the fact that we have also been certified and accredited to standards published by different organisations, institutions and scientific societies in the BST's specific fields.

-This certifies that our quality management system conforms to the requirements of standard ISO 9001.
+This certifies that our quality management system conforms to the requirements of standard ISO 9001:2015.
 The BST has been certified since March 1999 by Applus (formerly the Laboratorio General de Ensayos e Investigaciones / LGAI).
 It is renewed every 3 years and reviewed annually.

-This certifies that our Environment system conforms to the requirements of standard ISO 14001.
+This certifies that our Environment system conforms to the requirements of standard ISO 14001:2015.
 The BST has been certified since April 2013 by AENOR.
 It is renewed every 3 years and reviewed annually.

 The CAT, in accordance with the 2006 CAT Accreditation Standards for Blood Transfusion (3rd edition), has accredited the quality management system, blood donation and extraction, aphaeresis, autologous transfusion, testing, production of blood components, storage, distribution and transfusion practices of the following centres: Bellvitge, Sant Pau and Vall d'Hebron in Barcelona, Germans Trias in Badalona, Mútua de Terrassa in Terrassa, Dr. Josep Trueta in Girona, Arnau de Vilanova in Lleida, Joan XXIII in Tarragona and Sant Joan in Reus.